biscodyl/tz-aio-userscript/README.md

 **(*)** Make sure you use version `0.1.12` or higher.
 Download the latest version [here](https://addons.mozilla.org/en-US/firefox/addon/scriptish/versions/).

-~~_Tested on Firefox 17+ (GreaseMonkey/Scriptish) Google Chrome 23+ with Tampermonkey, and Opera 12+ with Violent Monkey.
-It does not work with Chrome's built-in userscript installer._~~ - Needs a **real overhaul** as I havn't used Chrome all summer.
+_Tested on Firefox 32+ (GreaseMonkey/Scriptish) Google Chrome 37+ with Tampermonkey, and Opera 12+ with Violent Monkey.
+It does not work with Chrome's built-in userscript installer._

 ## [Changelog](https://github.com/elundmark/tz-aio-userscript/blob/master/Changelog.md)